 There’s also an emotional component to the severity grading, where even someone with less body surface coverage may be considered to have moderate or severe psoriasis if the condition has a greater impact on their quality of life.

-2. What is the significance of my family history of psoriasis or other medical conditions, such as lymphoma?
+2. What’s the significance of my family history of psoriasis or other medical conditions, such as lymphoma?

 Having a family history of psoriasis does increase your risk, but is in no way a guarantee of it.
 It’s important for your dermatologist to have as thorough an understanding as possible about you, and also know your family history of psoriasis and other medical conditions in order to be able to guide you through your best treatment options.

-3. How do my other medical conditions affect, or are affected by, my psoriasis?
+3. How do my other medical conditions affect, or are they affected by, my psoriasis?

 Psoriasis has been shown to be a systemic inflammatory condition with similarities to other inflammatory immune disorders.
 In addition to its effects on the skin, 30 percent of people with psoriasis will also have psoriatic arthritis.

 Besides its association with arthritis, psoriasis is associated with depression, obesity, and atherosclerosis (a buildup of plaque in the arteries).
 Those with psoriasis may also have an increased prevalence of ischemic heart disease, cerebrovascular disease, peripheral artery disease, and an increased risk of death.

 Inflammation could be a biologically plausible explanation for the association between psoriasis and high blood pressure or hypertension, as well as that between psoriasis and diabetes.
 Research and attention has also been focused on the association between psoriasis, cardiovascular health, and heart attacks or myocardial infarction.